Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use curl in a terminal to send a REST request to the relevant Google API for each individual resource.
 - [ ] Use the Cloud Console interface to provision and manage all related resources.
 - [ ] Create a bash script that contains all requirement steps as gcloud commands.

+The correct answer is:

+**1. Develop templates for the environment using Cloud Deployment Manager.**

+### Explanation:

+**Option 1: Develop templates for the environment using Cloud Deployment Manager.**
+- **Infrastructure as Code (IaC):** Cloud Deployment Manager allows you to define and manage your Google Cloud resources in a declarative manner using templates.
+This approach is well-suited for Infrastructure as Code (IaC) as it enables you to specify the desired state of your resources, which Deployment Manager then uses to create and manage those resources automatically.
+- **Reusability and Standardization:** Templates in Cloud Deployment Manager can be reused and shared across different projects and environments, minimizing repetitive code and ensuring a consistent setup.
+- **Complex Resource Management:** It supports managing complex resource configurations and dependencies, making it easier to handle multiple interconnected resources.

+**Why Other Options are Wrong:**

+**Option 2: Use curl in a terminal to send a REST request to the relevant Google API for each individual resource.**
+- **Manual and Error-Prone:** Using `curl` to send REST requests for each resource is a highly manual process that requires detailed knowledge of the API and is prone to human error.
+It lacks the benefits of a declarative approach and does not support reusability or standardization.

+**Option 3: Use the Cloud Console interface to provision and manage all related resources.**
+- **Not Scalable:** While the Cloud Console interface is user-friendly, it is not practical for managing multiple resources, especially in a standardized and repeatable manner.
+It is a manual process and does not support Infrastructure as Code practices.

+**Option 4: Create a bash script that contains all required steps as gcloud commands.**
+- **Imperative Approach:** While bash scripts can automate resource creation using `gcloud` commands, they follow an imperative approach rather than a declarative one.
+This makes them harder to maintain and less efficient for managing complex infrastructure.
+- **Lack of Advanced Features:** Bash scripts do not natively support features like dependency management, error handling, and rollback, which are crucial for managing infrastructure at scale.

+### Conclusion:

+Option 1 is the best choice because Cloud Deployment Manager allows you to manage your infrastructure using templates, providing a declarative, reusable, and standardized approach to Infrastructure as Code.
+This minimizes repetitive code and simplifies the management of complex resource configurations.

 **[⬆ Back to Top](#table-of-contents)**